28 Sights in Chiba, Japan (with Map and Images)

 Show sight on map

-The secretarybird or secretary bird is a large, mostly terrestrial bird of prey.
+The secretarybird or secretary bird is a large, mostly terrestrial, bird of prey.
 Endemic to Africa, it is usually found in the open grasslands and savanna of the sub-Saharan region.
 John Frederick Miller described the species in 1779.
-Although a member of the order Accipitriformes, which also includes many other diurnal birds of prey such as kites, hawks, vultures, and harriers, it is placed in its own family, Sagittariidae.
+A member of the order Accipitriformes, which also includes many other diurnal birds of prey such as eagles, hawks, kites, vultures, and harriers, it is placed in its own family, Sagittariidae.

 Wikipedia: Secretarybird (EN)